Taking notes used to be so simple. You’d take out a sheet of parchment, dip your quill in ink, and get to writing.

 Overview: Ulysses is great for both note-taking and writing long-form essays or articles, though it lacks a free version and only works on Apple devices.

-Compatibility: iOS and OSX
+Compatibility: iOS and MacOS

 - Best organizational app.
 Ulysses has the fabled nested, multi-level hierarchical organization that we want.
 It can also sort your notes by date created or modified.
 It also has different views, like an Inbox that holds new, yet-to-be-sorted notes.
 You can also create custom filters that sort notes within each folder.